jackgilbride999/Github-Access/README.md

 # Github Accecss
 *"Interrogate the **GitHub API** to retrieve and display data regarding the logged in developer."*

-## Implementation
+**Note:** The first part of this project is at commit 2bb2424215902a5b17b448d0437a6ee807f5f20e.

+## Stage 1 - Query Github
-### Development environment
+### About
 The project was written in Java within the Eclipse IDE.
-The gitignore for the project is an Eclipse gitignore to simplify the file structure and stop the project from being IDE dependent.
-As a result the project only contains the relevant source code and executable.

-### Libraries used
-The project uses the [GitHub Java API (org.eclipse.egit.github.core)](https://github.com/eclipse/egit-github/tree/master/org.eclipse.egit.github.core) which is part of the [Github Mylyn Connector](https://github.com/eclipse/egit-github) and aims to support the entire Github v3 API.
-This library uses the [Google GSON library](https://github.com/google/gson) to serialize and deserialize its information, so Google GSON library is also a dependency.
-Both files are in the 'lib' folder and referenced by the project.

-### Code and Approach
-For this stage of the project it was neccessary just to retrieve and display data regarding the logged in developer.
-The program interacts with the user through System.in and System.out.
-It asks the user for their username and password.
-These credentials only exist for the lifetime of the program and are not stored.
-The user may then enter the name of the user whose repository information they would like to see.
-For example, a snippet of the output for my name would be as follows:
+It uses the [GitHub Java API (org.eclipse.egit.github.core)](https://github.com/eclipse/egit-github/tree/master/org.eclipse.egit.github.core) to query Github and find information about the signed in user and everyone they follow, including repositories.
+It then uses the [Java MongoDB driver](https://docs.mongodb.com/ecosystem/drivers/java/) to populate a MongoDB collection.
+I used this to populate my MongoDB collection with the accounts that I currently follow.

+### How to Use
+The source code at this stage of the project can be found in the **Query_Github** folder.
+The code is not runnable, as it has an outdated password to avoid unwanted writes to the database.
+However a `.jar` file is provided from an older version of the project, which simply queries data about the logged in user and prints it to the console.
+To execute it, ensure that you have Java 8 or later installed on your machine, then enter then enter `java -j Github-Access.jar`.
+You may enter as many names as you want, or `quit` to exit.
+Example output when querying my account would include the following:
 ```
 (...)
 Repository name: VHDL-Processor